Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Jumps-ensemble statistics and fringe visibility in the charge distribution

-The last part of our discussion is dedicated to a commonly encountered situation when a downward jump is {\it not} followed by a clear decay to the dim state, as pictured in Fig.~\ref{fig:FIG4}(a).
+We will now look closer at a frequently encountered situation when a downward jump is {\it not} followed by a clear decay to the dim state, as pictured in Fig.~\ref{fig:FIG4}(a).
 This is often the case when the bright state dominates the steady-state solution of the ME~\eqref{eq:MEJC} [see the $Q$ function $\mathcal{Q}_{\rm ss}(x+iy)$ in inset (i)].
-The QND measurement strategy we described above can still be applied, identifying an equal-weight superposition between the bright and unstable states when the transmission and output flux of the auxiliary cavity first plunge to near zero after a bright-state interval [see Fig.~\ref{fig:FIG4}(b)].
-It proves more instructive, however, to follow the auxiliary cavity field evolution past that stage to detect warning signs that a metastable state is {\it not} about to be established.
-In fact, the complex of connected unstable states confounding the main peaks in the $Q$ function of inset (ii) in Fig.~\ref{fig:FIG4}(a) can be viewed as a precursor of the intense fluctuations that are to ensue.
-The first indication to be read from the auxiliary cavity that a metastable state has not been established in the main, is the large deviation of the scaled transmission from the value $|\tilde{\alpha}_1|^2/4$ [Fig.~\ref{fig:FIG4}(b)].
-This was not the case in the corresponding trajectory of Fig.~\ref{fig:FIG2}(b) where, in addition, more continuous oscillations of an well defined phase were recorded.
-Temporal coherence past $t_{\rm dip}$ serves then as a second criterion to distinguish fluctuations from a jump to a metastable state.
-Interestingly, we also note that the $y$-quadrature of the main cavity field does not return to its bright-state value during the intense fluctuations, lasting for about two main cavity photon lifetimes, despite the fact that the conditioned photon number occasionally does so [compare Figs.~\ref{fig:FIG4}(a) and~\ref{fig:FIG4}(c)].
+The QND measurement strategy we described above can still be applied, identifying an equal-weight superposition between the bright and unstable states when the transmission and output flux of the auxiliary cavity plunge to near zero for the first time after a bright-state interval [see Fig.~\ref{fig:FIG4}(b)].
+It proves more instructive, however, to follow the auxiliary cavity field evolution past that point to detect warning signs that a metastable state is {\it not} about to be established.
+In fact, the complex of connected unstable states confounding the main peaks in the $Q$ function of inset (ii) in Fig.~\ref{fig:FIG4}(a) can be viewed as a precursor of the intense fluctuations that are to ensue; coherent localization does not occur between well established amplitudes.

+The first indication to be inferred from the auxiliary cavity that a metastable state has not been established in the main one, is the large deviation of the scaled transmission from the value $|\tilde{\alpha}_1|^2/4$ [Fig.~\ref{fig:FIG4}(b)].
+This was not the case in the corresponding trajectory of Fig.~\ref{fig:FIG2}(b) where, in addition, more continuous oscillations of a well defined phase were recorded.
+The temporal coherence manifested past $t_{\rm dip}$ serves then as a second criterion to distinguish intense fluctuations from an actual jump to a metastable state.
+Interestingly, we also note that the $y$-quadrature amplitude of the main cavity field does not return to its bright-state value during the period of intense fluctuations, lasting for about four average main cavity lifetimes, despite the fact that the conditioned photon number occasionally does so [compare the trajectories of Figs.~\ref{fig:FIG4}(a) and~\ref{fig:FIG4}(c)].